Miller’s Dale > High Dale: 7mls

 Walk description

-At just under seven miles, this walk from Miller’s Dale Station crosses a mix of narrow paths, open fields and farm tracks to reach High Dale, and then the small hamlet of Brushfield, before returning along the Monsal Trail.
+At just under seven miles, this walk from Miller’s Dale Station crosses a mix of narrow paths, open fields and farm tracks to reach the quiet and picturesque valley of High Dale, and then the small hamlet of Brushfield, before returning along the Monsal Trail.

-There’s a cafe and toilets at Miller’s Dale Station, as well as a newly-opened exhibition centre explaining the history of both the the railway line and the station (the busiest on Midland Railway’s network).
+There’s a cafe and toilets at Miller’s Dale Station, as well as a newly-opened exhibition centre explaining the history of both the railway line and the station, which was once the busiest on Midland Railway’s network.

 A ‘Relive’ version of the walk.
 Click to play and use the expand option to view in full-screen.
 Click here for more Monsal Trail ‘Relives’.